$SO(5)$ Landau Models and Nested Nambu Matrix Geometry

-Here $d_{l,m,g}(\xi)$ denotes the Wigner's small $d$-function\footnote{The small $d$-function can also be expressed as \be d_{l,m,g}(\xi) = (e^{-i\xi S^{(l)}_y})_{m,g} \ee where $S_y^{(l)}$ denotes $y$-component of the $SU(2)$ spin matrix with spin magnitude $l$: \be \bs{S}^{(l)} \cdot \bs{S}^{(l)} =l(l+1)~{1}_{2l+1}. \ee } and the three indices are identified with $(l, m ,g)= (N+\frac{I}{2}+1, s, -n-\frac{I}{2}-1)$ in (\ref{exdefgmfunc}).
-In the small $d$-function $d_{l,m,g}(\xi)$, its two magnetic indices, $m$ and $g$, generally take (half-)integer values between $-l$ and $l$, while in the present case $m=s$ and the range of $s$ (\ref{jminuskcond}) is restricted to $ |s| \le \frac{I}{2}$ which is smaller than $l=N+\frac{I}{2}+1$ (except for $N=0$).
-We find that a subset of $d$-function is utilized in (\ref{exdefgmfunc}).
+Here $d_{l,m,g}(\xi)$ denotes the Wigner's small $d$-function\footnote{The small $d$-function can also be expressed as \be d_{l,m,g}(\xi) = (e^{-i\xi S^{(l)}_y})_{m,g} \ee where $S_y^{(l)}$ denotes $y$-component of the $SU(2)$ spin matrix with spin magnitude $l$: \be \bs{S}^{(l)} \cdot \bs{S}^{(l)} =l(l+1)~{1}_{2l+1}. \ee } and its three indices are identified with $(l, m ,g)= (N+\frac{I}{2}+1, s, -n-\frac{I}{2}-1)$ as in (\ref{exdefgmfunc}).
+Note that the two magnetic indices, $m$ and $g$, generally take (half-)integer values between $-l$ and $l$, while in the present case $m=s$ and the range of $s$ (\ref{jminuskcond}) is restricted to $ |s| \le \frac{I}{2}$ which is smaller than $l=N+\frac{I}{2}+1$ (except for $N=0$).
+We thus find that a subset of $d$-function is utilized in (\ref{exdefgmfunc}).
 The orthonormal relation for (\ref{x5so5monopolehamonicsnorm}) is given by

 For instance, the $SO(5)$ spinor representation $(N, I)=(0,1)$ is obtained as \bse \ese From \be G_{N; j, k}(x_5) =(1-x_5)^j (1+x_5)^{-k-1} ~\overbrace{P_{N+\frac{I}{2}+1-j+k}^{2j+1, -(2k+1)}(x_5)}^{\sim ~{x_5}^{N+\frac{I}{2}+1-j+k}} ~\sim~ {x_5}^{N+\frac{I}{2}} \ee and \be Y_{j,k} (\Omega_3) \sim {y_{\mu}}^{2j} \sim \frac{1}{(1-{x_5}^2)^j} {x_{\mu}}^{2j}, \ee the behavior of $\Psi_{N; j,k}$ can be read off as \be \Psi_{N; j,k} ~\sim~{x_a}^{N+\frac{I}{2}}. \ee At $I=0$, (\ref{x5so5monopolehamonicsnorm}) is reduced to the $SO(5)$ spherical harmonics as expected (see Appendix \ref{append:so5sphericalharmon}).